Guan Ju

 He twists and turns in his plight.

-Section Six is in harmonics, making it stand out.
-However, other than these four-character phrases the lyrics here basically consist of phrases of irregular length.
+Other than these four-character phrases in Section 6, the lyrics of >1505 basically consist of phrases of irregular length.

-It was common within the qin tradition to attribute Guan Ju to Zhou Gong, son of Wen Wang and younger brother of Wu Wang, first ruler of the Zhou dynasty (1122-255).
+It was common within the qin tradition to suggest that this was one of the most ancient melodies, perhaps attributing it specifically to Zhou Gong, son of Wen Wang and younger brother of Wu Wang, first ruler of the Zhou dynasty (1122-255).
 However, this title does not seem to appear on early qin melody lists, and it is not at all clear from where the melody came when it started appearing in qin handbooks around 1500.

-In my attempt to reconsruct what might have been the original melody I try to pay attention to the way someone would read or recite the lyrics.
-Actually singing them seems quite awkward but it might be interesting for the player to keep them in mind while playing or for someone else to recite them while listening.
+In my attempt to reconsruct what might have been the original melody I tried to pay attention to the way someone might have read or recited the lyrics.
+In general the lyrics in this handbook are not considered to be of a very high standard.
+In addition, actually singing them seems quite awkward.
+However, it was interesting to me to keep them in mind while I was reconstructing the piece: the music does seem to enhance the value of the lyrics.
+In this light, it could be interesting for someone else to recite them while listening to the melody being played.
 That this was at least sometimes done is evidenced by some published later criticism of such a practice.
 In contrast, versions such as this one from 1722 relate how the music itself can be sufficient to express the significance of the theme.

 The last of the traditional handbooks to include a version of Guan Ju was dated 1894.
 Thus, any version heard today will be one not passed on through lineal descent but through a modern reconstruction from old tablature, such as my own versions from here (on CD) and from 1511.